karajensen/course-projects/AIEAdvancedDiploma/PhysicsForGames/PhysicsForGames/Readme.txt

-- Fix comments
-- Fix diagnostics
-- Finish tutorial
+- Check if rotation correct and submit tutorial

 =================================================================
 AIE Advanced Diploma - Physics For Games Unit